ac3charland/ReadGeekScraper/README.md

 ## The Challenge:

 According to ReadGeek, I've rated 151 books.
 While I could copy over my books by hand, manually transfering 151 books to a Google Sheet is not my idea of fun.
 Like any self-respecting programmer, I'd rather spend twice as much time writing a script to perform this process automatically.

+## How It Works

+1. [Cheerio](https://github.com/cheeriojs/cheerio) reads from a local HTML file to scrape the relevant data for each book and store it in an object.
+This includes some basic date formatting via [Moment](https://momentjs.com/).

+    * I did this as opposed to scraping the data directly from ReadGeek.com because my list of rated books is only accessible when logged in, and I was too lazy to write a script to log me in and take me to right page.
+Instead, I just visited the page in the browser and downloaded the raw HTML. ¯\\\_(ツ)_/¯

+2. This array of book objects is then plugged into the [Google Sheets API](https://developers.google.com/sheets/api/) and submitted as a batchUpdate request to a precreated spreadsheet.

+3. The API fills out the spreadsheet with all my rated books.

+4. Throughout the process, a local .env file protects sensitive information like my spreadsheet's id or the path to my HTML file.